Augustus, Duke of Saxe-Gotha-Altenburg: Reign

+"But the lovers [Julanthiskos and Alexis] did not embrace until they were in the spacious portico; then, they hurried together to the warm bath, where Corinthian women, with their hair in disarray, rubbed their stiff limbs with fragrant ointments.
+Afterward, they proceeded to a banquet, and then, exhausted and drunk with sleep, they fell asleep hand in hand, never to part again."

+A man of great culture, Augustus was also in correspondence with Jean Paul, Madame de Stäel and Bettina von Arnim.

 After Napoleon's final defeat at Waterloo, and the Vienna Congress, Augustus became a persona non grata in aristocratic and diplomatic circles, and was likewise unpopular with the nationalist-inclined public.
 He died on 17 May 1822 in Gotha.
 The circumstances of his sudden death after a brief illness are unclear.

 Succeeded by his brother Frederick as Duke, Augustus was buried on an island in the lake of the Schlosspark on a crypt specially decorated for him, and where his second wife Karoline Amalie was also buried in 1848.
 Like the other graves of the Duke's family, his tomb is not marked with any monument.
 The simple floral oval, which once marked the tomb, has not been recognisable for decades, and thus the exact burial location of the couple is unknown.

 Marriages and issue

+Augustus pictured with his first wife, Louise Charlotte, playing the harp.

 In Ludwigslust on 21 October 1797 Augustus married firstly Louise Charlotte of Mecklenburg-Schwerin.
 They had one child, a daughter: